xinyee20/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

+:warning: **Warning:**
-:warning: **Warning:** LESSON_NAME follows the format 'X-Y' where X is the week number, and Y is the lesson number.
-There can be more than 9 weeks (as in 10-1) but not more than 9 lessons in a week (1-10 would be invalid).
+LESSON_NAME follows the format 'XX-Y' where X is the week number, and Y is the lesson number.

 </div>